 Why Some People Bruise After Filler and How to Reduce Your Risk

-TL;DR: Bruising after dermal filler comes down to three things: how easily your blood vessels leak, whether you're on blood-thinning substances, and the skill of your injector.
+Bruising after dermal filler comes down to three things: how easily your blood vessels leak, whether you're on blood-thinning substances, and the skill of your injector.
 Your genetics, medications, supplements, and even your menstrual cycle affect bruising risk more than the filler itself does.
 Simple pre-treatment choices can cut your risk significantly.

 The Real Culprit Behind Bruising